C

 What does the Chinook salmon eat?

-Adult Chinook primarily feeds on other fish.
-Juvenile Chinook feeds on insects and crustaceans.
+Adult Chinook primarily feed on other fish.
+Juvenile Chinook feed on insects and crustaceans.

 Reproduction and Lifespan

-The fry will remain in the freshwater for the next 12 to 18 months as they feed and grow before returning to the ocean.
+The fry remain in freshwater for 12 to 18 months, feeding and growing before returning to the ocean.
 The technical term for a species that migrates between saltwater oceans and freshwater rivers or streams is anadromous.
 The young Chinook will spend several years in the ocean growing as large as they can.
-They will reach sexual maturity at any point between two and seven years old.
-After spawning once, the Chinook die almost immediately.
+They reach sexual maturity between two and seven years of age.
+After spawning, the Chinook die almost immediately.

 Fishing and Cooking